 Greeks Speak Greek - And English

 Greeks speak Greek.
-But since all schoolchildren start learning English in the third grade, most Greeks under 40 will know English.
+But since all schoolchildren start learning English in the third grade, most Greeks under 40 will also know English.
 Those in the tourist industry, especially in the locations favored by foreign tourists, usually have a good command of English as well as a few other languages.
 The language barrier will not be a big problem for you on your trip, and if you learn the letters of the Greek alphabet you'll be one step ahead.

-Motorcycles and Motor Scooters are Dangerous in Inexperienced Hands
+Motorcycles and Motor Scooters Can be Dangerous

-Greek plumbing has seemingly gone downhill since Minoan times when flush toilets were developed in about 2000 b.c.e.
+Greek plumbing has seemingly gone downhill since Minoan times when flush toilets were developed in about 2000 BCE.
 The modern Greek plumbing system is (or believes itself to be) incapable of handling toilet paper.
 Yes, you read that right.
 The Greek method is to do your business in the toilet but to put the paper in the wastebasket located nearby.

 The quirky toilet doesn't end there.
 Sometimes it will take detective skills to figure out how to flush it.
 If you are traveling off the beaten path, it may be a button, a pull chain, a button on an elevated tank, a standard flush, a foot-pedal flush, or many other variants.

 Most modern toilets have a roughly oblong double-button area.
-This is actually a green... device which allows you to select a "big flush" or a "little flush" depending on the need.
+This is actually a green device which allows you to select a "big flush" or a "little flush" depending on the need.

 Be Early - And Ready to Wait

 Time is relative in Greece even when it comes to buses, trains, hydrofoils, and ferries.
 While everyone more or less expects that such things can run late in normal circumstances, they can also run early in Greece.
-Sometimes there's a good reason like hydrofoil leaving a few minutes early because the weather is changing and they want to make it to the next port as quickly as possible.
-If you are, or are traveling with, one of those people who always gets everywhere early Just In Case, you may find that a valuable trait in Greece.
-But it will be more than offset by an approximately equal number of times that the vehicle in question is running late.Continue to 5 of 6 below.
+Sometimes there's a good reason like a hydrofoil leaving a few minutes early because the weather is changing and they want to make it to the next port as quickly as possible.
+If you are one of those people who always get everywhere early "just in case," you may find that a valuable trait in Greece.
+But it will be more than offset by an approximately equal number of times that the vehicle in question is running late.

-Please Don't Scowl at the Last Person to Board the Plane
+Don't Scowl at the Last Person to Board the Plane

 They have innocently been put on stand-by and then delayed until almost the time of departure when a gate agent suddenly generates their documents with a flourish, pushes them into their hand, and says "Go!
 Go!
-The plane is about to leave!" sending the innocent victim racing through the airport, through security, and finally into the last sprint to the gate bus and all those scowling faces...usually while ominous announcements over the loudspeaker are impatiently requesting their immediate presence at the gate by name.
+The plane is about to leave!"
+They send the innocent victim racing through the airport, through security, and finally into the last sprint to the gate bus and all those scowling faces—usually while ominous announcements over the loudspeaker are impatiently requesting their immediate presence at the gate by name.

 Making this situation worse, the airline may not have been compassionately waiting for a previously-booked client to show up at all.
-In Greece, some short-hop planes... heading for islands with short runways literally don't know how many passengers they will take until they've calculated the luggage weight.
+In Greece, some short-hop planes heading for islands with short runways literally don't know how many passengers they will take until they've calculated the luggage weight.
 In that case, the luggage crew generates another last-minute "Yes!
 We have room!" message and launches all the flurry described above.